 Workers in Belgium are guaranteed 20 working days' leave for each year worked.
 However, they do not have the right to take the leave until the year after it is earned.
-In other words, a worker is not guaranteed the right to take any vacation time until after her first year with her employer.6

 Belgium has 10 public holidays with the right to paid leave.
-These days are: New Year's Day, Easter Monday, Labor Day (May 1), Ascension Day, Whit Monday (50 days after Easter), Belgian National Holiday (July 21), Assumption (August 15), All Saint's Day, Armistice Day, and Christmas.7 Employers may ask their employees to work on public holidays, but must compensate them with a different day off within six weeks of the holiday.
+These days are: New Year's Day, Easter Monday, Labor Day (May 1), Ascension Day, Whit Monday (50 days after Easter), Belgian National Holiday (July 21), Assumption (August 15), All Saint's Day, Armistice Day, and Christmas.
+Employers may ask their employees to work on public holidays, but must compensate them with a different day off within six weeks of the public holiday.
+Workers receive a holiday bonus in addition to their salary.
+This is called the "13th month," and is paid at the same time as the usual monthly salary.